magnetsystems/magnet-sdk-javascript/README.md

 ### Import the SDK into your Node.js app

 From command line, navigate to the root directory of a node.js project.
-Use node package manager (installed with node.js) to include the SDK in your application.
+Place the magnet-sdk.js into a directory with your project.
+You will need to reference the SDK within your application logic as shown below.

 ```
-npm install magnet-sdk
+var MagnetJS = require('./lib/magnet-sdk');
 ```

-This will install the SDK into the node_modules directory of your node.js project.

 ## Notes / Caveats